-§200A-104.
-Residential Private Road Standards by Road Classification
+§200A-98.
+Residential Private Road Standards by Road Classification.

-If not specified in Article III (Subdivision Regulations) Subpart C (Subdivision Road Standards Applicable to All Subdivision Types and Subtypes), the design and construction of private roads shall be reviewed using NCDOT standards and requirements which reflect local NCDOT District Engineer policy modifications.
+If not specified in this section (Article III, Subpart C: Subdivision Road Standards Applicable to All Subdivision Types and Subtypes) and its Table 3.3, the design and construction of private roads shall be reviewed using NCDOT standards and requirements which reflect local NCDOT District Engineer policy modifications.

-Private roads shall: (1) Be designated based on the number of lots served (See Table 3.2); (2) be designed and constructed in accordance with the standards of this Article III (Subdivision Regulations) (see Table 3.3); and (3) be designed to provide, at all times, adequate and unobstructed access for emergency response.
+Private roads shall: (1) Be designated based on the number of lots served (See Table 3.2); (2) be designed and constructed in accordance with the standards of this Article (see Table 3.3); and (3) be designed to provide, at all times, adequate and unobstructed access for emergency response.

-Table 3.2 Subdivision Private Road Classification by Number of Residential Lots Served Road Classification Subdivision Collector Subdivision Local Limited Local Private Driveway Easement Allev Number of Residential Lots Served 50+ 6 to 49 1-5 NA 1-3
+Table 3.2 Subdivision Private Road Classification by Number of Residential Lots Served Road Classification Subdivision Collector Subdivision Local Limited Local Private Driveway Easement Alley Number of Residential Lots Served 50+ 6 to 49 1-5 1-3 NA